comeonbuddy/slate/source/index.html.md

 ## For signing up / signing in.

-> To integrate IA on your website for signin up or signing in, add this code snippet to your website:
+* To integrate IA on your website for signin up or signing in, you will need to add the JavaScript or React code snippet to your website.

+* To integrate IA in your iOS App for signin up or signing in, you will need to add the Objective-C units to your project.

 ```javascript
   <!-- IA Authentication -->